727800350/note/cs/go.md

 fmt.Println(distanceFromP(q))
 ```

-Method values are useful when a package’s API calls for a function value, and the client’s desired behavior for that function is to call a method on a specific receiver.
+Method values are useful when a package's API calls for a function value, and the client's desired behavior for that function is to call a method on a specific receiver.
 ```go
 type Rocket struct { /* ... */ }
 func (r *Rocket) Launch() { /* ... */ }